Adanos020/funky/README.md

 ## Arrays
-To create an array of values simply insert square brackets and list all the values, separated by commas.
+To create an array of values simply input square brackets and list all the values, separated by commas.
 Values of different types can be stored in one array.
 ```
 some random array <- [21, 37, "those are totally random numbers", true]
 ```